 Medi-Passport: Emergency travel assistance services

-In some situations, you may be required to reimburse Sun Life for expenses paid by Allianz Global Assistance on your behalf.
+In some situations, you may be required to reimburse Sun Life for expenses paid by Global Excel Management on your behalf.
 This could include amounts that were paid for services or supplies that are not covered by your plan, exceed the maximum amount of your coverage under your plan, or that you are responsible for, such as deductibles and the percentage of expenses you must pay under your plan.

 - a rebellion, riot, military uprising, war, labour disturbance, strike, nuclear accident or an Act of God; and